 To diagnose bladder stones, a veterinarian will perform a thorough physical examination.
-Sometimes large stones can be felt by the veterinarian when assessing for internal organ structures of the abdomen called abdominal palpation.
+Sometimes large stones can be felt by the veterinarian when assessing for internal organ structures of the abdomen (called abdominal palpation).
 Urine can be obtained to look for crystals, pH changes, and evidence of infection.
 X-rays are almost always necessary to confirm bladder stones.
-Unfortunately, some stones do not show up well on x-rays, so the veterinarian will need to take into account the symptoms, physical exam, and urine findings.
+Unfortunately, some stones do not show up well on x-rays, so the veterinarian will also need to take into account the symptoms, physical exam, and urine findings.

 Determining the type of mineral in the stone is difficult when looking at its shape or appearance.
-Urine pH can provide clues, but this is also not very accurate.
-To determine the stone’s composition, it has to be sent to a special laboratory, which can take several weeks for results.
+Urine pH can provide clues, but this is not very accurate.
+To determine the stone’s composition, it must be sent to a special laboratory, and results can take several weeks.

-For the most part, surgery is necessary to remove bladder stones.
+If hydropulsion does not work and diet change is not an appropriate option for the pet, surgery is needed to remove the bladder stones.
 This type of surgery is called a cystotomy.
-A veterinarian will need to surgically open the abdomen and bladder and pull out the stones.
+The veterinarian surgically opens the abdomen and bladder to physically remove the stones.
 Stitches or staples are used to close surgical sites.

 After surgery, recovery can take 2-4 weeks.
-Pets will need pain medication to control both the pain and inflammation for at least one week.
-Pets are often given antibiotics after surgery if they had a urinary tract infection.
-More stones will form if the infection is not cured.
-Pets will need to be rested for 1-2 weeks following the surgery so they don’t damage the surgical sites or break internal stitches.
+Pets will often need pain medication for at least one week to control both the pain and inflammation.
+Pets are usually given antibiotics after surgery if they had a urinary tract infection.
+Remember, more stones will form if the infection is not cured.
+Pets will need to be on restricted activity (no exercise, no running in the house, going outside only on leash even to use the bathroom) for 1-2 weeks following the surgery so they don’t damage the surgical sites or break internal stitches.
 Urine may be blood-tinged for several days following surgery.
-Straining to urinate should improve by 2-3 weeks after the surgery.
+The straining should improve by 2-3 weeks after the surgery.

 Lithotripsy, a method to fragment stones into a smaller size so they can be passed or removed through the urinary tract, is extremely uncommon in veterinary medicine.
 The procedure is only available at a few referral institutions and veterinary schools.

-Increasing water intake, either by providing more water or introducing canned food into the diet, can also help treat bladder stones.
+Increasing water intake, either by providing more water or adding canned food, can also help treat bladder stones.
 Increased water allows for increased flushing of the bladder and dilution of minerals within the urine.

-If left untreated, bladder stones can grow in size to the point that urination will be difficult or impossible.
-This is especially problematic if stones pass from the bladder into the urethra and get stuck.
+If left untreated, bladder stones can grow to the point that urinating is difficult or impossible.
+This difficulty is especially problematic if stones become stuck in the urethra.
 Inability to urinate is a life-threatening situation.
-Other issues associated with bladder stones are chronic pain and increased risk of urinary tract infections.
+Other issues associated with bladder stones are chronic pain and an increased risk of urinary tract infections.

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email email@example.com.